CHOREGRAPHER

 Lazare dances in the most recent works by Jennifer Dubreuil-Houthemann (Compagnie CAD Plateforme) and Serena Malacco (Cie JUKEBOX).
 In the autumn of 2020 he joined Cie Maguy Marin for the remake of “May B.”

-MARION PEUTA
+MARION DECHANTELOUP

 She started her professional career with the Gens d’Uterpan (Uchronie, Piece in 7 pieces) and with Hela Fattoumi and Eric Lamoureux (CCN de Belfort) for a replacement role in Masculines.